-Lauded as “richly talented” (The New York Times) and “a maverick electronic song composer” (The New Yorker), Jacob has earned awards from the American Academy of Arts and Letters, ASCAP, Chamber Music America, and New Music USA, and was the winner of the 2011 Carlsbad Music Festival competition.
-He has attended the Bang on a Can Summer Institute and the Minnesota Orchestra Composer Institute, and he has held residences at the Ucross Foundation, the Banff Centre, the Kimmel Harding Nelson Center, and the Atlantic Center for the Arts.
-Jacob is also the least well-dressed of the six composers in the collective Sleeping Giant, hailed as “unquestionably some of the most talented and engaging young composers around” (The New Yorker).
+Jacob is a 2020 Pew Fellow and has earned awards from the American Academy of Arts and Letters, ASCAP, Chamber Music America, New Music USA, and the Carlsbad Music Festival.
+He has held residences at the Ucross Foundation, the Kimmel Center’s SEI Innovation Studio, the Banff Centre, and the Atlantic Center for the Arts, and he has attended the Bang on a Can Summer Institute and the Minnesota Orchestra Composer Institute.
+Jacob is also the least well-dressed of the six composers in the collective Sleeping Giant, whose members are “unquestionably some of the most talented and engaging young composers around” (The New Yorker).